IBMDecisionOptimization/OPL-jdbc-custom-data-source/README.md

 	}
 	```

-## Export .dat files
+## Export .dat files for use in OPL IDE
+<a name="export_dat_files"></a>

-* When running the `ant` command with the DB2/mysql target, simply add `-Dexport=result.dat` on the command line, and it will export all the tuplesets that have been extracted from the database to `result.dat` file.
+* When running the `ant` command with the DB2/mysql target, simply add `-Dexport=model.dat` on the command line, and it will export all the tuplesets that have been extracted from the database to `model.dat` file.
+* This allow you to import your data into the OPL IDE.

 ## Run with an OPL version <= 12.6.x
 * Edit the build.xml at the root of the directory, and adapt the `example.home` variable to point to your 12.x version.